Fingerprinting in the Background Check Process

 The Background Check Unit, a shared service of the Department of Human Services and the Oregon Health Authority, encourages the use of electronic capture and submission of fingerprints when required during a background check.

 Fieldprint, Inc. is an international corporation based on the east coast.
 We have contracted with them to provide services in Oregon for ODHS and OHA.
 Fieldprint has subcontracted with local businesses (aka Fieldprint vendors) to do the fingerprinting.
 These businesses range from fulltime fingerprint technicians to packaging and shipping businesses that do livescan fingerprinting as a side business.
 Nonprofit organizations and even some public entities may also serve as Fieldprint vendors.
 Fieldprint is a national corporation and provides fingerprinting services for BCU in any state a subject individual currently resides.

 Oregon law requires that any subject individual (SI) who is having a background check that requires fingerprints through BCU will need to have his or her fingerprints captured and submitted electronically.
 Once there is a moratorium on rolled fingerprint cards, BCU will notify its stakeholders.
 See "Coming Changes" below for details.

 Please consult the following forms for more details:

-- Introduction to Fieldprint Services: Information document for use by Qualified Entities (QEs) and DHS & OHA programs with an overview of Fieldprint Services and scheduling processes for subject individuals (SIs).
+- Introduction to Fieldprint Services: Information document for use by Qualified Entities (QEs) and DHS and OHA programs with an overview of Fieldprint Services and scheduling processes for Subject Individuals (SIs).